 As a property manager, you work hard to provide your tenants with a great place to reside or a great place to work.
 However, a pest infestation can quickly undo all that hard work.
 Pests have the ability to damage your property significantly and hurt your business in a variety of ways.
-With this in mind, we have put together a list that highlights how pests can impact your property.
+With this in mind, we have put together a list that highlights what is commercial pest control and how pests can impact your property.

 Health and safety concerns